-- ELD Moodle Course
+- ELD Canvas Course

 - ELD Master Plan

 - CAASPP result reports to Principals and ESs

 - iReady

-- OARS Milestones
+- Milestones

 - Parent CAASPP results mailer with instructions

+- TK- 2nd Assessment Calendar

+- 3rd-12th Assessment Calendar

-- Use of multiple measures to track and gather data on both growth and mastery - Easy access to assessment data, including OARS, online data, and CAASPP
+- Use of multiple measures to track and gather data on both growth and mastery - Easy access to assessment data, including Illuminate, online data, and CAASPP

-• In order to improve CAASPP and EAP proficiency for all subgroups, administrators and site leaders will train staff on how to analyze and own their specific data to inform instruction in a meaningful and purposeful way.
+In order to improve CAASPP and EAP proficiency for all subgroups, administrators and site leaders will continue to work with staff on how to analyze and own their specific data to inform instruction in a meaningful and purposeful way.
 Use disaggregated student data, including subgroups, to identify performance patterns and needs.
-Include calibrating scoring of short answer responses in Math and English.